Curriculum Filter Results

 Macroinvertebrate Informational Text: Read and Understand!

 The emphasis on reading and understanding informational texts in classrooms mirrors our efforts in science at the Lake Superior NERR.
 These readings are based on real scientific efforts in the Lake Superior Watershed, and include questions to check for understanding.
 This short text includes pictures of commonly found aquatic macroinvertebrates.
+The curriculum download is a PDF of this informational reader.

 Downloads: